Click for joy!

 Written by Ed Cook

-The amount of each team member’s participation is a meaningful predictor of the success or failure of the team and the company culture.
+The amount of participation from each team member is a meaningful predictor of a team’s success.
 Participation means being part of the team, not just showing up.
 The same root word for “part” (as in being part of) is at the heart of “participation.”
 Putting on a name tag (or a team jersey) does not equal participation.
 Active engagement is participation.
-The much-derided "Participation Trophies” are not awarded in the working world because they have nothing to do with Participation.
+The much-derided Participation Trophies” are not awarded in the working world because they have nothing to do with Participation.
 They are “showing up” trophies.

 Participation is active